 Pick out the most important details and arrange them in a bulleted list in order of importance.
 Once you have this, you can move on to writing.

 One of the best things I learned in my years as a television journalist was how to write conversationally as if I was talking to someone face-to-face.

 Don’t think of your script as written content.
 Think of it as a conversational piece.
 Do away with business jargon, long difficult words or anything that reads like a newspaper article.
 Writing a script is a visual, personable approach to storytelling.

 Make sure your script follows along with the visual components of your video.
 If you’re writing a script for a screencast and you know you want to call attention to a visual element in a certain scene, then make sure to mention that element in your script.

 For example, let’s say in my screencast I added a circle around the word “video” to call attention to it.
 To add even more clarity, mention this in your script so viewers know where to look.
 This may seem obvious, but it’s an easy way to make sure viewers understand and follow your video.

 4) Talk to yourself

-If you’re looking to write a script, talk it out loud to yourself.
-Repeat the words on your script and see if it flows with your voice and how you talk.
+As you write your script, talk it out loud to yourself.
+See if it fits the way you speak in conversation.
 Listen to your inflections and the emphasis you make in certain parts of a sentence.
 Oftentimes, you’ll find yourself changing your writing depending on how you speak.

-A long script means a long video and that’s not something you want.
-Keep your watchers engaged by hitting the point sooner.
-Using more words than necessary may weaken your ultimate purpose for the video.
+A long script means a long video, and that’s not something you want.
+Keep viewers engaged by making your points clearly and concisely.
+Using more words than necessary weakens your video, as does using overly complex words.
 The best advice is to keep your videos short, simple and direct.